 Begin your day in the historic heart of Edinburgh.
 The Royal Mile is located in Edinburgh’s Old Town- the oldest part of the city which dates back to the 12th century.
 The Royal Mile connects Edinburgh Castle to Holyrood Palace

 Take in the medieval architecture, explore the hidden passageways (closes) and snap a photo of the bagpipers dotted along this iconic street.
-Fun fact: A Scots mile is actual longer than a traditional mile!
+Fun fact: A Scots mile is actually longer than a traditional mile!
 The Royal Mile measures 1.81 kilometres, but this measurement system hasn’t been used since the eighteenth century.

 A visit to Edinburgh isn’t complete without exploring Scotland’s most famous castle!
 Located at the top of the Royal Mile, Edinburgh Castle houses the Scottish Crown Jewels, and the Stone of Destiny (on which Scotland’s first kings were crowned).
 It was also where Mary Queen of Scots gave birth to the future James VI of Scotland and I of England.
 Make sure you grab your tickets online in advance to skip the queue!